 Case study - image manipulation and production

-Photoshop: Compositing, Masking & Visual QA
+Photoshop: Masking, Compositing & Visual QA

 This case study was developed to demonstrate my image production skills in the context of AI workflows — an area that intersects directly with my background in graphic design and visual production across the Adobe ecosystem.